ilariamolinari/API_CustomerService/CustomerService-API.md

 }
 ```

-NOTE: By using this method, customerid is automatically generated to avoid conflicts
+NOTE: By using this method, customerid is automatically generated to avoid conflicts.

+POST method also produces a csv file (PostedCustomers.csv) in which appends posted customers.
+If the file does't exixts, is is created.

 ### UPDATE customer (PUT) ###